Graph-Based Alternatives to LLMs for Human Simulation: Ethical Considerations

-\textbf{Privacy.} The graph in \Cref{fig:figure_1} is constructed from de-identified individual features and response histories provided under the original data providers’ terms of use \citep{atp, toubia2025twin}.
-We neither collect nor store direct identifiers (e.g., names, addresses, phone numbers), and all analyses are performed on anonymized records.
+\textbf{Privacy.} The graph in \Cref{fig:figure_1} is constructed from de-identified individual features and response histories provided under the original data providers’ terms of use.
+We neither collect nor store direct identifiers (e.g., names, addresses), and all analyses are performed on anonymized records.
 To reduce identification risk, we report aggregate metrics (e.g., mean test accuracy) and do not release person-identifiable outputs.
-For future work, we recommend treating individual-level data as sensitive, especially when it may include personal identifiers or pertains to high-stakes domains (e.g., health), and adhering to applicable regulations, institutional review, and data-security best practices.
+For future work, we recommend treating individual-level data as sensitive, and adhering to applicable regulations, institutional review, and data-security best practices.

-\textbf{Misuse for high-stakes decisions.} Even when prediction accuracy is high, simulated responses must not replace human participants for decisions affecting rights or access (e.g., hiring, credit, medical triage).
-Use is inappropriate for targeted surveillance or differential treatment of protected classes.
+\textbf{Responsible human simulation.} Even when predictive accuracy is high, simulated responses must not replace human participants.
+Human simulations should be carefully validated against historical data and deployed with guardrails, such as continued checks with human data, and with the goal of augmenting---not replacing---human studies.
 Encoding people via demographic membership edges can inadvertently reinforce stereotypes or obscure within-group heterogeneity; over-reliance on subgroup signals risks reproducing historical biases rather than revealing true relations.
 Therefore, we are against any deployment without governance, informed consent, and human oversight aligned with ethical guidelines.